 This is the first in a series of articles about challenging behaviour.
 In later articles I will draw upon my experience of supporting children with challenging behaviour and their families, as well as ideas and strategies drawn from other people’s experiences.

-‘Challenging Behaviour’ in these pages will be used to refer to behaviour displayed by people with a learning disability.
+‘Challenging Behaviour’ in these pages will be used to refer to behaviour displayed by young people whose behaviour in school or at home is difficult for adults to understand and/or manage.
 Further, it refers to behaviour which is deemed difficult or problematic because it puts the safety of the person or others in danger of physical harm, or has a significant impact on the quality of life of the person or the people around them.
 Behaviour of this type is not limited to people with a learning disability, but is far more common than in people without disabilities.

 Examples of challenging behaviour include, without being limited to; biting, kicking, hitting, eye-poking, self-injury (head-banging, biting, scratching), tearing clothes, breaking windows, running off, eating inedible objects, stereotyped movements.